vseryakov/backendjs/README.md

 ## To run an example

+* The library is packages with copies of Bootstrap, jQuery, Knockout.js for quick Web development in web/js and web/css directories, all scripts are available from the browser with /js or /css paths.
+To use all at once as a bundle run the following command:

+        npm run devbuild

 * Go to `examples/api` directory:
 * Run the application, it will start the Web server on port 8000: